Vector Autoregressive Evolution for Dynamic Multi-Objective Optimisation: VARE: The Proposed Approach for DMO

 After that, $\Delta_F$ and $\Delta_X$ are integrated to calculate the distribution index $\eta$:

-This equation restricts $\eta$ to the range [2, 20], where $\eta=20$ is a common choice when there is no environmental change and $\eta \ge 2$ is inspired by the study \cite{Deb2007DNSGA2} to make sure that hypermutated solutions are not too random.
+This equation restricts $\eta$ to the range [2, 20], where $\eta=20$ is a common choice in static multi-objective optimisation and $\eta \ge 2$ is inspired by the study \cite{Deb2007DNSGA2} to make sure that hypermutated solutions are not too random.
+This way, the situation presented in Fig.~4(a) can be effectively addressed by enabling small mutation (via large $\eta$) due to the acceptance of $H_0$ in the case of no PS change.
 The pseudocode of EAH is presented in \textbf{Algorithm \ref{alg:EAH}}.